-Attain, Big Boss, Diamond T, Earlyploid, Flying A, Lonestar\, Marshall\, Maximus\, Nelson, Passerel Plus, Prine, TAMTBO, and Tetrastar.
+Attain, Big Boss, Diamond T, Double Diamond, Earlyploid, Fria, Frostproof, Grits, Nelson, Prine, TAMTBO, and Triangle T.

-These varieties were selected based on their recent threeyear, multi-location performance.
-Other ryegrass varieties, such as Centurion, Fria, Grits Diploid, Trinova, and Winterhawk, have also performed well in regional trials.
-Other new varieties may be suitable but have not been adequately evaluated in Florida.
+Note: These varieties were selected based on their recent three-year, multi-location performance.
+Other ryegrass varieties have also performed well in regional trials but have not been recently tested.
+New varieties available on the commercial market may be suitable but have not been adequately evaluated in Florida, or seed is unavailable.

-\Susceptible to rust and/or gray leaf spot.
+Susceptible to rust and/or gray leaf spot.